Ask the experts: More of your questions answered

 - Engage in interactive play.Before turning on the TV, engage your pup in a fun and stimulating play session.
 This can help tire them out and divert their focus from the onscreen animals.
 Then offer engaging toys or puzzles that keep their minds occupied during TV time.

-- Use positive reinforcement training.Positive reinforcement training techniques can work wonders in modifying behavior.
-When your dog shows calm or non-reactive behavior while watching TV, reward them with treats and praise.
-This helps reinforce the desired behavior and teaches them that being calm around TV animals is a positive thing.
+- Use positive reinforcement training.Positive reinforcement training techniques can work wonders in modifying behaviour.
+When your dog shows calm or non-reactive behaviour while watching TV, reward them with treats and praise.
+This helps reinforce the desired behaviour and teaches them that being calm around TV animals is a positive thing.

 - Background noise.Sometimes, playing soft background noise, such as calming music or white noise, can help mask the sounds coming from the TV and reduce your pup's reactivity.
 This can create a more soothing environment and help them relax during TV time.

 - Seek professional guidance.If the overreactive behaviour persists despite your efforts, it may be beneficial to consult with an accredited dog trainer or clinical animal behaviourist.
-They can assess your dog's specific situation, provide personalised strategies, and help address any underlying issues that may be contributing to the behavior.
-You can consult a behaviourist through FirstVet, or find accredited trainers and behaviourists throughthe ABTC website.
+They can assess your dog's specific situation, provide personalised strategies, and help address any underlying issues that may be contributing to the behaviour.
+You can find accredited trainers and behaviourists near you throughthe ABTC website.

 Remember, patience and consistency are key when modifying behaviour.
 Every dog is unique, so finding the right approach may take some trial and error.
 I hope this helped answer your question.
 If you have any more, feel free to ask away! 💙